 But tracking which projects or teams generate Kubernetes costs is hard.
-Knowing whether you’re getting any savings from your cluster is also a challenge.
+So is knowing whether you’re getting any savings from your cluster.

-But there’s one tactic that helps: rightsizing.
+But there’s one tactic that helps: autoscaling.
 The tighter your Kubernetes scaling mechanisms are configured, the lower the waste and costs of running your application.

-Read on to learn how to use Kubernetes autoscaling mechanisms and drive your cloud costs down.
+Read on to learn how to use Kubernetes autoscaling mechanisms to drive your cloud costs down.

-And if autoscaling is no mystery to you, take a look at this handful of tips: 8 best practices to reduce your AWS bill for Kubernetes
+And if autoscaling is no mystery to you, take a look at these tips: 8 best practices to reduce your AWS bill for Kubernetes

 How autoscaling works in Kubernetes: Horizontal vs. Vertical

-Horizontal autoscaling allows teams to create rules for starting or stopping instances assigned to a resource when they breach the upper or lower thresholds.
+Horizontal autoscaling allows you to create rules for starting or stopping instances assigned to a resource when they breach the upper or lower thresholds.

-- It might require you to architect the application with a scale-out in mind so that the distribution of workloads across multiple servers is possible.
+- It might require you to architect the application with scale-out in mind so that distributing workloads across multiple servers is possible.

 Vertical autoscaling is based on rules that affect the amount of CPU or RAM allocated to an existing instance.